lnvglr/character-diversion/character-diversion.md

 > [1] Psiah is what the tail of the Hebrew letter tav is referred to.

-> [2] Variable fonts can contain more axes than anyone would (probably) ever need (wie viele denn?).
+> [2] Variable fonts can contain more axes than anyone would (probably) ever need (up to 64K).
 The axes have 4-character tags that are used to set their CSS values.
 There are five registered axes, their tag is, by convention, written in lowercase letters, while the tags of custom axes are written in all caps.

 **Registered axes**